The Assets page lets you get detailed information about hardware assets in your system, including:

 Use the drop-down menu on the right to select a display timeframe.

-To go back, click Back in the upper right corner of the screen.
+To go back, click Assets in the upper left corner of the screen.